YuvalShaul/kubernetes/labs/k8s-gns3/infastructure-lab/README.md

 - Here's the [Windows GNS3 installation guide](https://docs.gns3.com/docs/getting-started/installation/windows).
 - **To upgrade first uninstall** (right-click on the start button --> Apps & Features --> find gns3 --> uninstall(3 dots on the right side))
 - Download and install.
 This has many steps, so see the guide [here](https://docs.gns3.com/docs/getting-started/installation/windows/).
 I also selected the GNS# VM option (chose VirtualBox).
-- **Now for the trickiest part:**
-You should somehow convince GNS3 to use VirtualBox as a server to run appliances (these are you virtual machines).
-[This is explained here](https://docs.gns3.com/docs/getting-started/installation/download-gns3-vm) (increase vcpu and memory when you do so).
+Note where the VM zipfile is downloaded to, and do not install the optional SolarWinds tools.
+- Extract the virtual machine zip file.
+I was using 7zip for that.
+Then, run VirtualBox and choose File-> I,port Appliance to import the "GNS3 VM.ova" file.
+This will create your VM server that GNS3 will start automatically.
+Configure a higher memory for the new virtual machine (depending on your hardware memory).
-You should convince GNS3 to use that VM so look at: **GNS3: help-> setup wizard**
+- You should convince GNS3 to use that VM so look at: **GNS3: help-> setup wizard**
 - How do you know you're good?
 If all goes well, when you run GNS3 it will run both servers:

   - VirtualBox
-  - the local dynamips server
-  - (This may take some time...)
+  - the local dynamips server (This may take some time...)
-- You should be able to see two green lights at the right side of GNS3 window:
+- You should be able to see **two green lights** at the right side of GNS3 window:
   - Desktop...
   - GNS VM....
 - You cannot run just the VirtualBox server!!!